Article Updated 8/27/20 to include the updated numbers for 2020.

-If you have federal student loans some of the best repayment plans are the income driven repayment plans such as Income-Based Repayment (IBR), Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE).
-The reason these plans are the best is because your student loan payment is based upon what you can afford rather than how much you owe.
-For most borrowers this results in a big reduction in minimum monthly payments.
+If you have federal student loans, some of the best repayment plans are the income-driven repayment plans such as Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
+The reason these plans are the best is that your student loan payment is based upon what you can afford rather than how much you owe.
+For many borrowers, this can result in a significant reduction in minimum monthly payments.

 Under IBR, the Department of Education expects you to pay 15% of your discretionary income towards your student loans.
 The PAYE and REPAYE plans reduce that number to 10%.
 Which plan you qualify for depends upon when you took out your first student loan.
 Your marital status and whether or not your spouse has federal student loans can also impact which Income-Driven Repayment Plan is best.

 But what exactly is discretionary income for student loans?

-Before you have to pay anything under IBR, PAYE or REPAYE the government lets you keep 100% of your salary up to a certain point.
+Before you have to pay anything under IBR, PAYE, or REPAYE, the government lets you keep 100% of your salary up to a certain point.
 That number is set at 150% of the poverty level.
 According to the Department of Education, this is the portion of your income that is non-discretionary.
 The federal poverty level changes each year and is based upon your family size.
-For 2018, the numbers look like this:
+For 2020, the numbers look like this:

 |Household Size||150% of Poverty Level|

-For the purposes of your student loan payments, your discretionary income is every dollar (pre-tax) that you make above the numbers listed on the table.
-Suppose your housed size is 3 and you make $43,170 per year.
+When calculating student loan payments, your discretionary income is every dollar (pre-tax) that you make above the numbers listed on the table.
+Suppose your housed size is three, and you make $44,580 per year.
 In this example, your discretionary income would be $12,000 per year.
-We get this number by subtracting the $31,170 for a family of three from the $43,170 yearly salary.
+We get this number by subtracting the $32,580 for a family of three from the $44,580 yearly salary.